 In 1995 David Liptak was awarded the Elise L. Stoeger Prize, given by the Chamber Music Society of Lincoln Center in recognition of distinguished achievement in the field of chamber music composition.
 He has received awards from the American Academy of Arts and Letters and the Barlow Endowment for Music Composition, both in 2002, and he is the 2006 recipient of the Lillian Fairchild Award from the University of Rochester.
 Commissions for new music have included those supported by the Fromm Foundation, the Koussevitzky Music Foundation, Meet the Composer, the Mary Flagler Cary Charitable Trust, the California Music Center, and the Hanson Institute for American Music.
 Recordings of David Liptak’s music can be found on Bridge, Innova, Albany, Centaur, New Focus and other recording labels.
 He is President of the American Composers Alliance, and his music is published by several publishers, including Keiser Classical, Alfred Music – Donald Hunsberger Wind Ensemble Library, and American Composers Edition.

-A dedicated teacher of composition students for the past three decades, David Liptak is Professor of Composition at the Eastman School of Music, where he has taught since 1986.
-He makes his home in Rochester with his wife, violinist Pia Liptak.
+Much of David Liptak’s music written very recently has explored the poetry and magical quality of stars and starlight, imagined and real.A dedicated teacher of composition students for over four decades, David Liptak is Professor of Composition at the Eastman School of Music, where he has taught since 1986.